myueen/cir/README.md

 For the case of continuous foreground Y values, cir is applied on the retinol dataset Retinol.txt and the corresponding regression is in plasma_regression.py.
 Continuous values are not usually for classification, hence visualization is not provided.

-The dataset for the following example is included in the datasets folder.
+The dataset for the following example is included in the datasets_example folder.
 ```python
     import pandas as pd
     import numpy as np